OpenEvalProject/evals/manuscripts/elife-41723/v1/manuscript.md

 ## Abstract

-10.7554/eLife.41723.001 Men and women may use alcohol to regulate emotions differently, with corresponding differences in neural responses.
+Men and women may use alcohol to regulate emotions differently, with corresponding differences in neural responses.
 We explored how the viewing of different types of emotionally salient stimuli impacted brain activity observed through functional magnetic resonance imaging (fMRI) from 42 long-term abstinent alcoholic (25 women) and 46 nonalcoholic (24 women) participants.
 Analyses revealed blunted brain responsivity in alcoholic compared to nonalcoholic groups, as well as gender differences in those activation patterns.
-Brain activation in alcoholic men (ALC M ) was significantly lower than in nonalcoholic men (NC M ) in regions including rostral middle and superior frontal cortex, precentral gyrus, and inferior parietal cortex, whereas activation was higher in alcoholic women (ALC W ) than in nonalcoholic women (NC W ) in superior frontal and supramarginal cortical regions.
-The reduced brain reactivity of ALC M , and increases for ALC W , highlighted divergent brain regions and gender effects, suggesting possible differences in the underlying basis for development of alcohol use disorders.
+Brain activation in alcoholic men (ALCM) was significantly lower than in nonalcoholic men (NCM) in regions including rostral middle and superior frontal cortex, precentral gyrus, and inferior parietal cortex, whereas activation was higher in alcoholic women (ALCW) than in nonalcoholic women (NCW) in superior frontal and supramarginal cortical regions.
+The reduced brain reactivity of ALCM, and increases for ALCW, highlighted divergent brain regions and gender effects, suggesting possible differences in the underlying basis for development of alcohol use disorders.

 ## Introduction